Group Policy Central

 How to use Group Policy Preferences to dynamically map printers with Roaming Profiles

-One of the great new feature with Group Policy Preferences is the ability to map printers based on a various number of criteria such as group membership, AD Site or even IP Address range to name a few.
-This allows for some powerful senarios such as being able to map all the printers physically near a user based on the computers IP address.
-Note: This assumes that the networking team allocates the same subnets to certain computers near each other (e.g. a building or floor) but I have found this is often the case.
+One of the great new feature with Group Policy Preferences is the ability to map printers based on a various number of criteria such as group membership, AD Site or even IP Address range.
+This allows for some powerful options such as being able to map all the printers physically near a user based on the computer IP address.
+This of course assumes that the networking team allocates the same subnets to certain computers near each other (e.g. a building or floor) but I have found this is often the case.

-One of the problems that occur when you map printers with Group Policy Preferences is that if the user has a roaming profile configured and they then logon to a computer that is located in another area they will have all also have their old printers from the previous area.
-Now user might not really notice these printer mapping building up over time but they can soon amass a large number of mappings that makes their computer run slow to logon.
+One of the problems that occur when you map printers with Group Policy Preferences is that if the user has a roaming profile configured and they then logon to a computer that is located in another area they will automatically get all the printers from the previous area they were in and the new area.
+These printer mapping can build up over time as users logon to computers in different areas they can soon amass a large number of printer mappings that can make their computer run slow especially during logon.

 Question?
 So how do you map all the printers in one location but not have them follow you to another location if you are using a roaming profile?